wp-plugins/crayon-syntax-highlighter/readme.txt

 = 1.8.0 =
 * Theme Editor coming soon!

+= 1.7.17 =
+* Added a setting to use just the main WP query or to use the_posts wherever it is used (default now).
+* Improved XHTML

 = 1.7.16 =
 * Running out of revision numbers!
 * Fixed a bug causing default-theme from loading as a font